GNU Radio Auto Start

 With a GNU Radio application (3.7) running on a Raspberry PI or an Orange PI, it may be interesting to run the Python script generated by GNU Radio Companion at boot.
 If you put the python program launch in a crontab task or the /etc/rc.local file, the program will start and stop immediately.
 You’ll waste hours figuring out why …

 Edit the script generated by GNU Radio companion.
 It includes a ‘class’ bearing the name of the file and at the end the main function of launching ‘main ()’.
 Example for the file ‘remote_rx_ssb_v1.py’.

 The source of the issue is that the program once started waits for an ‘Enter’ to stop.
 This appears at launch in a Crontab.

 See the message ‘Press Enter to Quit’.

-In order to avoid it, we will not modify the file generated by GNU Radio Companion in order to be able to modify it if we want to improve the processing.
-We will create a python launch script which will import the ‘class’.
-In the same folder where the gnu radio python file is located, create the ‘gnu_radio_launcher.py’ file which will import it.
+- do not modify the file generated by GNU Radio Companion in order to be able to modify it if you want to improve the processing.
+We will create a python launch script that will take the “class”.
+In the same folder where is the python file of gnu radio create the file “gnu_radio_launcher.py”. which will matter.

 import remote_rx_ssb_v1 def my_main(top_block_cls=remote_rx_ssb_v1.remote_rx_ssb_v1, options=None): tb = top_block_cls() tb.start() tb.wait() if __name__ == '__main__': my_main()